niklasp/ink-nextra-poc/README.md

   - Uses latest React and Next.js features (don't have to wait for docusaurus releases (plugin) updates to support latest react versions)
   - Enhanced SEO capabilities
+  - more modern look and feel for docs layout (sidebar, scrollspy) than default docusaurus

 - 💻 Developer Experience
   - super TypeScript support